anthonycozart/Case-Studies/README.md

-# hello-world
+# Projects
 Ideas &amp; snippets

-Including: projects from Wisconsin and Yale, consulting work, and current ideas.
+Including: from Wisconsin and Yale, consulting work, and current ideas.